 From Sunday 23rd February, to its grand finale on Saturday 29th February at the World Pasty Championships at the Eden Project, Cornish Pasty Week will return for another week-long celebration for lovers of Cornwall’s hero food.
-Stay tuned for more updates, in the meantime here’s a round up of last year and a glimpse of what’s to come.
+Here’s a glimpse of what’s to come.

-Don’t forget to ping us your wonderful snaps via social media!
+Don’t forget to ping us your snaps via social media!